 LSU hit with probation, recruiting restrictions over NCAA violations involving former staff

-BATON ROUGE - The NCAA's disciplinary committee handed down punishment o the LSU Football program Thursday, including a one-year probation period and several recruiting restrictions, for violating recruiting rules.
+BATON ROUGE - The NCAA's disciplinary committee handed down punishment to the LSU Football program Thursday, including a one-year probation period and several recruiting restrictions, for violating recruiting rules.

 The announcement was not related to the widely covered controversy involving LSU Basketball and former hoops coach Will Wade.
 The infractions instead revolved around a former assistant coach, James Cregg, and a former assistant director who violated dead period rules in September 2020.